fsantanna/pingus/ceu/README.md

 [cpp-armageddon-2]: https://github.com/Pingus/pingus/blob/v0.7.6/src/pingus/components/action_button.cpp#L33-#L90
 [ceu-armageddon]: https://github.com/fsantanna/pingus/blob/ceu/ceu/pingus/components/action_button.ceu#L6

-# Why porting Pingus to Céu?
+# Why rewriting Pingus to Céu?

-The main motivation to port Pingus from C++ to Céu is to promote its programming model in the context of video games.
+The main motivation to rewrite Pingus from C++ to Céu is to promote its programming model in the context of video games.
 Céu supports concurrent and deterministic abstractions to specify entities with a high degree of real-time interactions, such as in video game simulation.